lunavod/LaserResist/README.md

 - For gaps or incomplete fills, decrease `line_spacing`
 - For traces wider than designed, increase `initial_offset`
 - For traces narrower than designed, decrease `initial_offset`
+- Use `--forced-pad-centerlines` for better pad center exposure (recommended for fine pitch components)

 **Speed vs quality:**
 ```